Disks, saw blades

-- If we count energy disks, Krillin's Kienzan or Destructo Disk from Dragon Ball Z which acts like a sawblade that cuts through anything.
+- Krillin's Kienzan or Destructo Disk acts like a sawblade that cuts through anything.
 Only problem is that unless used at very close range, it often swerves every which way, missing the target as a result.

-- Frieza probably gave us the deadliest variant in fiction...not only does it cut through anything, but it CHASES AFTER YOU.
+- Frieza has a deadly version.
+Not only does it cut through anything, but it chases after the opponent.

 - In Dragonball GT, Syn Shenron throws a clock tower's clock at Goku.
 Goku catches it and throws it back, with enough force to slice a building in half.

 - Eternal Sailor Moon does this with a pizza.
 Though it's technically a Shout-Out to her first attack, Moon Frisbee/Moon Tiara Action.

 - In One Piece, Doctor Hogback's zombie maid Cindry despised dinner plates and used them as her preferred weapon because she enjoyed breaking them.